Ainaži Parish

 Ainaži Parish (Ainažu pagasts) is an administrative unit of Limbaži Municipality in the Vidzeme region of Latvia.
-It was created in 2010 from the countryside territory of Ainaži town.
-At the beginning of 2014, the population of the parish was 527. t the beginning of 2019, the population of the parish was 663.
+It was created in 2010 from the countryside territory of Ainaži town, which serves as the extra-territorial centre of Ainaži Parish.

+The population in 2025 was 381.
+At the beginning of 2014, the population of the parish was 527.
+At the beginning of 2019, the population of the parish was 663.